Insights Basics

 - Create a cohort on the chart on the insights page

-Cohort filters insight's scope to the "cherry-picked" set of users.
-Or, filter on your insights for users that are not in the "cherry-picked" set.
+Cohort filters scope an insight to the "cherry-picked" set of users, or filter your insights for users that are not in the "cherry-picked" set.

 What is the difference between a cohort and a segment of users?

-Both mean a set of users.
-However, a segment of users that share a common property like:
+Both refer to a set of users.
+However, a segment is a set of users who share a common property, such as:

 - Country